Green beans are easy to grow and give a generous harvest even if you do not have a lot of space.

 Green beans and the use of fertilizer

-Compost and a fertile soil is usually enough for green beans to grow strong and produce plentiful harvests.
-And as the green bean root nodes have their own ingenious way of producing their own nitrogen you should use fertilizer with caution.
+Compost and fertile soil are usually enough for green beans to grow strong and produce plentiful harvests.
+And as the green bean root nodes have their own ingenious way of producing their own nitrogen you should use fertilizers with caution.

 But be careful to add a high nitrogen fertilizer when the plant is established and blooms as it will encourage growth of foliage rather than more bean pods to develop.